-David Whyte on How to Break the Tyranny of Work/Life Balance
+Poet and Philosopher David Whyte on Fulfillment Beyond the Limiting Notion of Work/Life Balance

 “We are each a river with a particular abiding character, but we show radically different aspects of our self according to the territory through which we travel.”